Foul Smelling: Causes, Treatment and Prevention

 • Weight loss

-Here are some ways to prevent foul-smelling stools:
+Here are some ways to prevent foul smelling stools:

 Make dietary changes:

-If you have a condition that affects the way you absorb food or the way your body responds to eating certain foods, your doctor can create a diet that is right for you.
+Making dietary changes can help prevent foul smelling stools.
+For example, avoid drinking raw or unpasteurized milk.
+If you have a condition that affects how you absorb food or how your body responds to eating certain foods, your doctor can create a diet that is right for you.
+Following this diet plan can help reduce symptoms such as:

 • abdominal pain